semgrep/bento/PRIVACY.md

 ### Examples

-This is a sample blob of data collected by Bento and sent to r2c:
+This is a sample blob of usage data collected by Bento and sent to r2c:
 ```json
 {
     "X-R2C-Bento-Cli-Version": "0.3.1b2",